hapax/hapax.github.io/assets/giant-ants.md

 convenient thing to measure like the height of the organism, and treat that as the scale instead.
-To scale up or down by a factor, we change the height by that factor, but we keep everything in proportion as well.
+To scale up or down by a factor, we change the height by that factor, but we keep everything in proportion as well, just like the cube.